5 Steps to a High M&A Valuation Process24 July, 2020

 STEP 2: GET ON THE RADAR OF SERIAL ACQUIRERS

 Companies are often bought and not sold.
 Acquirers generally make acquisitions when they’re ready to buy, not necessarily when the company is ready to sell.

 Companies that engage in serial acquisitions do so for long-term, strategic objectives.
 They may be hoping to fill a gap in their portfolio, expand into new markets, gain increased synergies or consolidate in a divided market.

-It’s effective for companies looking to be acquired to focus on building relationship with serial acquirers.
-Organizations can create relationships through joint development agreements, joint marketing agreements, private label agreements or reseller agreements.
+It’s effective for companies looking to be acquired to focus on building relationships with serial acquirers.
+Organizations can create relationships through joint development agreements, joint marketing agreements, private label agreements, or reseller agreements.
 Sometimes the best partnerships are based on purchase orders.
-Keep in mind that these agreements must be mutually beneficial; be a good partner and show that your company is fair, easy to work with, and the partnerships will have potential to grow into acquisitions.
+Keep in mind that these agreements must be mutually beneficial; be a good partner and show that your company is fair, easy to work with, and the partnerships will have the potential to grow into acquisitions.

 STEP 3: KNOW WHAT THE BUYER WANTS

 Most sell-side companies get a due diligence checklist from the buyer and only then think about how to provide documentation to prove the companies worth.
 They immediately have to decide how they are going to organize the information and what tool they will use to share sensitive company documentation.
 Very few organizations know how to strategically share the right information at the right time and instead withhold important information from the get go, which lengthens the due diligence time period and causes devaluation.

 Make sure your organization has a due diligence checklist on hand in order to pre-stage important documentation ahead of time, so you have time to tie up any loose ends that are exposed.
 A few tips based on common mistakes companies have made during M&A include:

 - Know what IP you own, what you have the right to transfer and what third-party technology you are using.